Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Setup" />
 ### Setup ###

+In order to execute the exercises in this hands-on lab you need to set up your environment.

+1. Open a Windows Explorer window and browse to the lab’s **source** folder.

+1. Execute the **Setup.cmd** file with Administrator privileges to launch the setup process that will configure your environment and install the Visual Studio code snippets for this lab.

+1. If the User Account Control dialog is shown, confirm the action to proceed.

 _**Installing Code Snippets**_

 For convenience, much of the code you will be managing along this lab is available as Visual Studio code snippets.
 To install the code snippets run **.\Source\Assets\CodeSnippets.vsi** file.